NicoloCavalli95horses/KMS-web-testing/02 📚 Literature/Automatically inferring user behavior models in large-scale web applications.md

 - **Proxy servers:** user requests are sended to a proxy-server that collect and analyze them and then send the requests to their destination.
 - It is possible to modify the source code of browsers with JavaScript in order to gather data about the user navigation
 - Classify user behaviour:
 	- using clickstream method with the [[Markov’s chain and clickstream analysis]]
     - using  clickstream graph
-    - three phases process: pre-processing, pattern discovery, pattern analysis
+    - three phases process: preprocessing, pattern discovery, pattern analysis
     - analyzing the mean time spent on page

 > In order to address navigation-related issues and to better understand where to maximize the testing efforts it is crucial to rank the web pages from the most visited to the last visited>